 From dental implants to crowns and bridges, your products face high expectations.
-Dental lab insurance can cover faulty prosthetics as well as other risks like employee injuries or data breaches.
+Dental lab insurance provides financial protection against product defects and other risks, like employee injuries and data breaches.

 These policies cover the most common risks faced by dental labs.

 General liability insurance covers common third-party claims, such as a vendor tripping over a rug in your lab.
 Add product liability insurance to guard against product lawsuits.

 A business owner's policy, or BOP, is a cost-effective way for dental laboratories to buy general liability insurance and commercial property insurance together.